 3. The delivery of the stand-up comedy material is poor.
 Stand-up comedy audiences are smart and know immediately if a comedian is ill prepared to deliver a professional, tightly constructed stand-up comedy act — which automatically reduces the laughter response a comedian can generate.

-Audiences also know when they are being “joked”, meaning that the comedian is trying to “sell” stand-up comedy material that is not very funny or they are perceived as being “phony” or insincere when delivering their stand-up comedy material.
+Audiences also know when they are being “joked”, meaning that the comedian is trying to “sell” stand-up comedy material that is not very funny or when they are perceived as being “phony” or insincere when delivering their stand-up comedy material.

-Either way, the results are the same – greatly diminished laughter response from the audience.
+Either way, the results are the same — greatly diminished (or absent) laughter response from the audience.